asr1/digital-garden/src/site/notes/Reading and Writing/Quotes.md

 > If this thought-machine had any purpose other than to create a world with less art, I could cut it some slack.
 But it doesn't.
 Its entire purpose is to rarify art, controlling expression thereby.
 >
 > - Jerry Holkins, [Penny Arcade](https://www.penny-arcade.com/news/post/2011/12/12/usurpers-plural)

+## Models

+"All models are wrong, but some are useful" — George Box, statistician (and others)